Massachusetts PFAS and Your Health Study

-Thank you to everyone who has enrolled in our Massachusetts PFAS & Your Health Study!
-Due to a terrific response, our calendar is full and we are no longer enrolling new participants.
+Thank you to everyone who signed up for our Massachusetts PFAS & Your Health Study!
+We had a terrific response.
+Study enrollment is now closed and we are no longer accepting new participants.
 We are so grateful for the welcome and support we have received from both the Hyannis and Ayer communities.
-Please stay tuned for updates on our results!
+Please stay tuned for updates about the study's findings!

 About the Study